Share Option Agreement (Australia)

 In Australia, share option agreements are used as the central document for individual grants under a company's Employee Share Option Plan (ESOP).
 The agreement specifies the key terms of the grant: the number of options, the exercise price, the grant date, the vesting schedule, the exercise period, and the leaver and change of control provisions that determine what happens to the options if the participant leaves the company or if the company undergoes a significant corporate event.

-The legal and tax framework governing Australian share option agreements is comprehensive.
+The legal and tax framework governing Australian share option agreements is thorough.
 The primary income tax legislation is Division 83A of the Income Tax Assessment Act 1997 (Cth), which sets out the rules for when — and how much of — the discount on employee share scheme interests is included in the employee's assessable income.
 The Corporations Act 2001 (Cth) Part 7.12 governs the offer of financial products (including options) to employees, with ASIC providing disclosure relief through the ASIC Corporations (Employee Incentive Schemes) Instrument 2022/400.
 ATO reporting obligations are administered under Schedule 1 to the Taxation Administration Act 1953 (Cth).

 For Australian startups and growth companies, the most important feature of the share option tax regime is the start-up concession under section 83A-45 of the ITAA 1997.
 If a qualifying unlisted company grants options at or above market value, the employee is not taxed on any discount at grant or exercise — the gain is instead treated as a capital gain when the shares are sold, potentially attracting the 50% CGT discount.
 This makes properly structured share option agreements in qualifying start-up companies a highly tax-effective form of long-term employee incentive compensation.